 Aluminum Nitride (AlN) is the best available thermally conductive material (170 W/mK) that is also a strong electric insulator.
 It is therefore used in a variety of applications where heat needs to be transferred away from a component.
 Furthermore, it has a low coefficient of thermal expansions resulting in a CTE match with other materials like silicon and other ceramics.
 These characteristics make AlN a perfect material for packages and sub-mounts of power components like power LEDs, high powers IC, high voltage inductors,… More and more it is also used as substrates for ceramic printed circuit boards in high power modules, f.e.
 GBT, electronics drivetrains, power management modules, specialty lighting, onboard chargers, … or in environments where a very low operating temperature is needed like quantum computing, superconductors, cryogenically freezers,….

 Our metalized Aluminum Nitride substrates come with a 1oz electroplated copper layer on one or both sides so you can prototype your own Alumina ceramic PCB using a photo-etching process or by milling a profile in the copper layer(s).
-These metalization AlN substrates are perfect for universities, high schools, research institutes, start-ups and R&D departments that want to test their application on a ceramic core circuit at a reduced cost.
+These metalization AlN substrates are perfect for universities, high schools, research institutes, start-ups, and R&D departments that want to test their application on a ceramic core circuit at a reduced cost.

-In case you need high quantities, a different dimension, thickness, copper thickness or would like to have a full ceramic PCB manufactured, please contact us here.
+In case you need high quantities, a different dimension, thickness, or copper thickness or would like to have a full ceramic PCB manufactured, please contact us here.

 - Great thermal conductivity (170 W/mK)

 - Low Coefficient of Thermal expansion (3-4 ppm/C)

 - Small dielectric loss